 All ages are welcome.
 Extra beds and cots can be added to all rooms.
 Babysitting is available with a day’s notice for $25 an hour.

-Extra beds and cots can be added to all rooms, and twin rooms are available.
+Extra beds can be added to all suites and cots can be added to all rooms.
 There are villas with two, three and five bedrooms for families.

 The resort has a kids’ club and indoor playroom.